ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-Next, for each newly acknowledged packet, the connection calls UpdateRateSample() to update the per-ACK rate sample based on a snapshot of connection delivery information from the time at which the packet was last transmitted.
+Next, for each newly acknowledged packet, the connection calls UpdateRateSample() to update the per-ACK rate sample based on a snapshot of connection delivery information from the time at which the packet was transmitted.
 The connection invokes UpdateRateSample() multiple times when a stretched ACK acknowledges multiple data packets.
 The connection uses the information from the most recently sent packet to update the rate sample: